-If your cooler is no longer being detected in iCUE after restarting the computer, a software conflict may be responsible.
-Running other software that controls RGB components can deactivate the driver for your Corsair cooler’s interface.
+If your cooler is not detected in iCUE after restarting your PC, it might be because of a software conflict.
+Running other software that controls RGB components can deactivate your Corsair cooler interface driver.

 - EVGA PrecisionXOC

 - Asus AuraRGB/Aura Sync/Armory Crate

 The best way to check for a conflict is to uninstall any conflicting software.
 If you do not want to uninstall the software ensure that any RGB or Hardware Monitoring software is kept up to date.
 You can also try deactivating the RGB controls in the conflicting software.

 Conflicts are usually due to out-of-date software so updating any possible program is the best first step.

 Once you have resolved the detection issue you can then reinstall any removed programs if that is the step taken to troubleshoot a conflict.